Catherine22/ClassLoader/README.md

 Therefore, you most create two projects, one loads classes and one includes logic.

 ### The main job of ClassLoader app is
- - Download and varify the apk
+ - Download and varify the main apk
- - Load the apk
+ - Load the main apk

 ### And what the main apk does are
- -  Features you really use like chatting, taking photos, scanning QR codes, etc.
+ -  Features like chatting, taking photos, scanning QR codes, etc.
- -  Your user interface, logic, libraries... any bussiness your app providers.
+ -  User interfaces, classes, libraries... any bussiness your app providers.

-In this project, I use this app to load [Resource1.apk] and [Resource2.apk].
+In this project, I use this ClassLoader app to load [Resource1.apk] and [Resource2.apk].

 # Features

- 1. Load codes from another Apk, including classes, jars, etc.
+ 1. Load classes or resources from other apks or jars.
- 2. You put your logic to an apk, all you have to do is download  this apk and loading it.
+ 2. Package all the functions you create to an apk, all you have to do is download this apk and loading it.
  3. Shrink your app and hide your codes.
  4. Automatic updates
  5. Switch apk, it means that you can load more than an apk.
-But in general, I think you just need to package all of your logic into an apk and loading an apk is fair enough.
+But in general, I think you just need to package all of your codes into an apk and it's probably quite enough to load classes or resources in a single apk.

 # Illustration

 ## Java class loader

-There are three class loader are used then JVM started:
+There are three classLoaders would be used when JVM started:

  1. Bootstrap class loader
 Loading classes in <JAVA_HOME>/jre/lib directory